ANV-LR1: DEFENDER 110

 Billet aluminum hinges from Optimill provide more robust and maintenance free operation.
 The front and rear of the truck are adorned with matching custom fabricated steel bumpers.

-A lighter weight Smittybuilt X20 10,000 lb synthetic rope wireless remote-control winch is installed on the front bumper and a Blacksmith Engineering Company custom fabricated swing out spare wheel mount installed on the rear bumper.
+A lighter weight Smittybuilt X20 10,000 lb synthetic rope wireless remote-control winch is installed on the front bumper and a Blacksmith Garage custom fabricated swing out spare wheel mount installed on the rear bumper.